 As mentioned, while gastric sleeve surgery can be a powerful tool, only some are gastric sleeve candidates.
 Here are some factors that might disqualify you:

-Alcohol or Drug Abuse: Active substance abuse can significantly increase surgical risks and hinder post-surgical healing.
+• Alcohol or Drug Abuse: Active substance abuse can significantly increase surgical risks and hinder post-surgical healing.
+For a detailed exploration of alcohol after sleeve gastrectomy, How long to drink alcohol after gastric sleeve?

 This is not an exhaustive list.
 A bariatric surgeon will thoroughly evaluate your health and circumstances to determine if you are a gastric sleeve candidate.